TheEngineRoom-UniGe/ARMOR_OWLOOP/README.md

-# injected_armor
+# armor_owloop
+The classic ARMOR can be found [here](https://github.com/EmaroLab/armor).
-an extention of [ARMOR](https://arxiv.org/abs/1706.10151) based on OWLOOP to implement the [SIT](https://ieeexplore.ieee.org/abstract/document/8956457) algorithm, which is injected in the ARMOR service.
+This repository is an extention of [ARMOR](https://arxiv.org/abs/1706.10151) based on OWLOOP to implement the [SIT](https://ieeexplore.ieee.org/abstract/document/8956457) algorithm, which is injected in the ARMOR service.

 # INSTALLATION
 - `cd ros_ws/src/`